Asian stocks higher as investors watch corporate earnings

-BEIJING — Asian stock markets followed Wall Street higher as investors waited Tuesday for U.S. corporate results to see how companies are coping with supply disruptions and the past quarter's surge in coronavirus infections.
+BEIJING — European stocks opened lower while Asian markets advanced Tuesday as investors waited for U.S. corporate results to see how companies are coping with supply disruptions and the last quarter's surge in coronavirus infections.

-Wall Street's benchmark S&P 500 index rose 0.3%, propelled by tech and consumer stocks.
+Wall Street futures were higher after the benchmark S&P 500 index rose Monday, propelled by tech and consumer stocks.

 "It was a good day to be a mega-cap tech stock," said Edward Moya of Oanda in a report.